SchedMD/slurm-gcp/docs/faq.md

 ### How do I automate custom cluster configurations?

-The [Slurm cluster module](../terraform/slurm_cluster/README.md) provide multiple variables (`controller_d`, `compute_d`, `partition_d`) which allow you
+The [Slurm cluster module](../terraform/slurm_cluster/README.md) provide multiple variables (`controller_startup_scripts`, `compute_startup_scripts`,
-input a list of scripts which will be run on different sets of hosts at set-up time.
+`partition_startup_scripts`) which allow you input a list of scripts which will be run on different sets of hosts at set-up time.
 The scripts are run synchronousely and a non-zero exit will fail the setup step of the instance.
-Generally, `controller_d` will run only on the controller node; `compute_d` will run on the log and all compute nodes, and `partition_d` will on all compute nodes within that partition.
+Generally, `controller_startup_scripts` will run only on the controller node;
+`compute_startup_scripts` will run on the log and all compute nodes, and `partition_startup_scripts` will on all compute nodes within that partition.
 See [Slurm cluster module variables](../terraform/slurm_cluster/variables.tf) for details.